cmidler/ProjectEulerObjectiveC/README.md

 # ProjectEulerObjectiveC
-Some objective c solutions to project euler questions
+Some objective c solutions to project euler questions: https://projecteuler.net/

 I seperated out each solution into its own class to make it easy.
 Sometimes I made the solutions capable of solving for different values than just the project Euler.